BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-3/css_selectors.md

 # the !important Property

-The `!important` property can be added to any style to apply that style on the specified typ of element no matter what.
+The `!important` property can be added to any style to apply that style on the specified type of element no matter what.
 Styles tagged with `!important` will always overwrite any other styles, even inline styles.

 Because of this `!important` should be used sparingly.
 Using `!important` is almost never the correct way for you to apply a style.
 It should only be used as a method of last resort.